-Normally, a student may receive only one NCR grade and remain in the degree program.
+- P Pass.
+Student continues academic study. - NCR No credit, repeat.
+Normally, a student may receive only one NCR grade and remain in the degree program. - F Fail.

-F Fail.
 A failing grade in a co-op term results in dismissal from the program.

-For additional information and admission requirements, refer to the co-operative education section on page 102.
+For additional information and admission requirements, refer to the co-operative education section on page 105.

 Students wishing to complete an honours degree must make formal application to the Department Chair after successful completion of 12 1⁄2 units.
 Admissions to the honours program are approved by the Honours Committee of the Department of Business Administration.
 Students must have a GPA of 3.0 in required courses to be considered for admission and must have completed MATH 2208 and 2209 and either BUSI 4430 or THMT 3312.
-Acceptance in contingent upon the agreement of a faculty member to supervise the thesis.
+Acceptance is contingent upon the agreement of a faculty member to supervise the thesis.